 Once you’ve captured all this information from the sales team and your audits, present a shortlist of topics to the team about which you’ll be prioritizing for the next quarter.

-Choosing topics to support customer success teams (to boost retention and prevent churn)
+Supporting customer success teams to boost retention (and prevent churn)

 Customer success teams want to delight customers and prevent churn.
 Content can help support customers during this journey.

 Below, similar to the section above, is an approach to help you generate a pool of content ideas for your customer success team.

 Just like you did with sales, fresh insights can be yielded from customer success teams.
 They speak with customers on a daily basis, and they can bring a different perspective than sales teams.